matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 }
 ```

-- Important things to consider when implementing equals method.
+- Important things to consider when implementing equals method:
     - Reflexive: For any reference value x, `x.equals(x)` return true.
     - Symmetric: For any reference values x and y, if `x.equals(y)` should return true if and only if `y.equals(x)`
     returns true.